maryammod/personal-website/content/posts/making-an-interesting-bash-file.md

 cover_image: false
 tags:
   - Machine Learning
+  - Linux
+  - Bash-Scripts
+  - SCP
 content: >-
-  I mentioned the word of "interesting" for making bash files because It’s the most efficient shell scripting language.
+  I mentioned the word "interesting" for making bash files because It’s the most efficient shell scripting language.
 It gives you the easiest way to automate things.
-If you want to work on linux systems then you should know how the shell works.
-In this post, I am just trying to explain what is a bash script and how we can create a bash file.
+If you want to work on Linux systems then you should know how the shell works.
+In this post, I am just trying to explain shortly what is a bash script and how we can create a bash file.